What Items Your International Moving Company Won’t Move

 FAQ’s

-Are my medications restricted for shipping?
+Are there any limitations on my medications being mailed?
 What do I need to do?

-Keep medications in their original bottles and carry them with you.
-Never pack them in your shipment.
-Research your destination’s laws, as some medications may be controlled or illegal there, and carry a doctor’s note or prescription.
+Maintain prescription medications in their original containers with you.
+Do not include them in your shipment.
+Check your destination’s laws, as some medications may be controlled or illegal in the region and it would help to bring a note from a doctor or prescription.

-Can I pack these items in a box and not tell the movers?
+Can I pack restricted items in a box and not tell the movers?

 No. This is a serious breach of your moving contract and is dangerous.
 If discovered, your entire shipment could be refused or held.
 You are also liable for any damages or legal penalties resulting from undeclared hazardous materials.

-What should I do with items the movers won’t take?
+What do I do about things the movers won’t take?